12–13 Tammuz: Commemoration

 The commemoration of the 12th and 13th of Tammuz was celebrated and observed by Rabbi Menachem Mendel Schneerson, the seventh Rebbe of Chabad-Lubavitch, who emphasized their importance in his teachings and leadership.

+The Rebbe also would hold a magbis (fundraising campaign) on Yud Beis Tammuz for Reshet Oholei Yosef Yitzchok, the Chabad education network in Israel.

 Communal gatherings known as Farbrengens are organized in Chabad centers, Yeshivas and Synagogues, where followers come together, where many hear speeches, sing niggunim (melodic tunes), and share inspiring stories about Rabbi Yosef Yitzchak's life and contributions.

 This day is one of the three holidays named by Chabad-Lubavitch as the "Festival of Liberation" (Hebrew: חג הגאולה hag ha ge ula), The other two are the 10th of Kislev, marking the release of Rabbi Dovber Schneuri, the second Rebbe of Chabad-Lubavitch, from prison, and the 19th of Kislev, marking the release of Rabbi Shneur Zalman of Liadi, the first Rebbe of Chabad-Lubavitch, from prison during the Russian Empire.

 Today the holiday is primarily celebrated by the Chabad-Lubavitch community.
 On these dates, it is customary in Chabad-Lubavitch to omit Tachanun, a penitential prayer recited on regular days.